jinkim0517/MyCloset/README.md

 # MyCloset

 ## About
 A closet application that can help virtually store and organize your clothes.
-Built with React and Node JS connected to a local MySQL server (see `client` and `server` files).
+Built with React frontend and Node JS backend connected to a local MySQL server (see `client` and `server` files).

 ## Features